CQCL/pytket-docs/manual/manual_circuit.rst

 Both primitive gates and boxes can be tagged and substituted in this way.
 The only constraint is that the signature (number and order of quantum and classical wires) of the substituted operation must match that of the original operation in the circuit.
 (It follows that all operations in the same group must have the same signature.
 An attempt to add an operation with an existing name with a mismatching signature will fail.)

 To add gates or boxes to a circuit with specified op group names, simply pass the name as a keyword argument ``opgroup`` to the method that adds the gate or box.
-To substitute all operations in a group, use the :py:meth:`Circuit.substitute_named` method.
+To substitute all operations in a group, use the :py:meth:`~pytket.circuit.Circuit.substitute_named` method.
 This can be used to substitute a circuit, an operation or a box into the existing circuit.

 .. jupyter-execute::